hi-rustin/hi-rustin.rs/_brags/2024-oss-brag.md

   - Achieved: Still working on the crates.io email PR
 - 2024-03-31:
   - Goals: Finish the crates.io email PR and fix one Cargo issue
+  - Achieved: Finished the crates.io email PR and reviewed a couple of PRs
+- 2024-04-07:
+  - Goals: Merge the crates.io email PR, fix one Cargo issue and publish the new version of `cargo-information`
   - Achieved: TBD

 #### Tokio